 Little did I know then, that this would be my first formal learning towards becoming a professional counseling psychologist - Counseling is not Advice Giving.

 All through the rigourous training at NCERT, I learnt so so much.
 I applied much of what I learnt there and continued to learn more and more, through the years, in my practice as a career counselor and counseling psychologist.
-However, that one thing that I learnt on my first day in the Dept. was by far the toughest to emulate ( it’s way easier to simply go ahead and give advice).
+However, that one thing that I learnt on my first day in the Dept. was by far the toughest to emulate ( it’s so tempting and so much easier, to simply go ahead and give advice).
 It was a learning, that was challenged repeatedly in my practice.
 You see, prospective clients aren’t aware that Real Counseling is not Advice giving!
 “Aap batao mujhe kyaa karnaa chahiye.
 You tell me what to do.” is the basic expectation with which most clients seek counseling.
 Well, If not advice giving.. then what is counseling?
 How does it help? 🤔

 Counseling is not creating dependency, by giving advice, it is about Empowering you and Enabling you to be able to, confidently and independently, face whatever life brings on.
+It is not merely about giving you a fish and taking care of you for the day, Counseling is all about 'teaching you to fish', ie equipping you with the appropriate skills, so that you may be able to 'take care' of yourself in the days ahead too.

 I've crafted a small verse titled 'Somehow', inspired by feedbacks from my clients (such as the one in the pic below).
 'Somehow', is an attempt towards helping you understand how Counseling helps.